History Has A Habit of Repeating Itself

 5. Here is another less likely scenario but one that we should not ignore as simply lunacy.
 "The Next Global Superpower.
 It Might Not Be What We Think".

-America is being torn apart by the extremes within each political party as we are allowing them to do it.
+America is being torn apart by the extremes within each political party and we are allowing them to do it.
 Instead of the majority of the voting public (that is socially and environmentally Democrat and fiscally and militarily Republican) banding together to drive common sense, we are allowing ourselves to be polarized by the desires of political leadership.
 This is a classic "divide and conquer" mentality that keeps us focused on issues other than term limits, money out of politics and compromise, in other words, it is an effort to maintain the status quo of power (no matter which party is in the Oval Office).
 Why?
 Because the rise of a real third party, built upon a consensus of the majority would put power back in the hands of the people and fundamentally change Capitol Hill and all of the benefits its inhabitants reap.
 Just think about a landscape that imposes term limits, gets money out of politics, insists on compromise and gets rid of special interest groups.

 However, there is hope, as throughout history we have seen numerous examples of how small groups of passionate collaborators can change the world: